 A neural network is made up of densely connected processing nodes, similar to neurons in the brain.
 Each node may be connected to different nodes in multiple layers above and below it.
 These nodes move data through the network in a feed-forward fashion, meaning the data moves in only one direction.
 The node “fires” like a neuron when it passes information to the next node.

 The network makes decisions by assigning each connected node to a number known as a “weight.”
 The weight represents the value of information assigned to an individual node (i.e., how helpful it is in correctly classifying information).
 When a node receives information from other nodes, it calculates the total weight or value of the information.
-If the number exceeds a certain threshold, the information is passed onto the next layer.
+If the number exceeds a certain threshold, the information is passed on to the next layer.
 If the weight is below the threshold, the information is not passed on.

 How Does a Neural Network Work?